This post may contain affiliate links. Please read my disclosure policy.

-It couldn’t be any simpler to make and since it doesn’t contain mayonnaise and eggs, it travels incredibly well.
+With this recipe, I think I came so close to that warm potato salad we enjoyed in Germany!
+It’s so simple to make and goes well with so many meals.
+It doesn’t contain mayonnaise and eggs, so it travels incredibly well.
 Perfect for picnics, days at the beach, and camping.

-Boil your red potatoes until they are fork tender, about 20 minutes.
+First, boil your red potatoes until they are fork tender, about 20 minutes.
 Drain your potatoes and cut into large wedges.
-Add to a very large bowl.
+Add them to a very large bowl.

-For the last 15 minutes or so that your potatoes are cooking, cook bacon until crispy and crunchy.
-Then using a slotted spoon, remove your bacon from the skillet and add to a large bowl with your potatoes.
+For the last 15 minutes or so that your potatoes are cooking, cook the bacon until crispy and crunchy.
+Then using a slotted spoon, remove the bacon from the skillet and add to the large bowl filled with your potatoes.

 Now, throw a diced onion into the skillet with the bacon grease to cook until just tender.
-Remove them from the skillet with a slotted spoon and add to the bowl with the potatoes and bacon.
+Then remove the onion from the skillet with a slotted spoon and add to the bowl with the potatoes and bacon.

-In the skillet, add white vinegar, water, a little sugar, celery seed, and salt and pepper.
+To the bacon drippings that remain in the skillet, add white vinegar, water, a little sugar, and Stone House Seasoning.
 Cook until it has thickened and then pour over potatoes, bacon and onions.

-Here’s my recipe you can easily print or save to your recipe box.
-This is a potato salad you’ll definitely want to try this summer!
+This is a salad you’ll definitely want to try this summer!